 You may view the 5-year calendar to determine when your Commencement ceremony will be held.
 Approved candidates for Spring graduation are expected to participate in the Commencement ceremony held on the day of graduation.
 Students anticipating graduation in Summer (if fewer than 9 credits remain and are planned for Summer) are expected to participate in Commencement immediately preceding their graduation.
 Graduates from Fall and Interterm are expected to participate in the May Commencement ceremony following their official graduation.

 Candidates for a Master’s degree should complete and print the Application for Graduation and meet with an academic advisor to approve and submit the application.
-The deadline for submission of the application is two semesters prior to the anticipated graduation date.
 The preferred deadline for submission: two semesters prior to graduation date.